neondatabase/website/content/docs/guides/read-replica-guide.md

 ---
 title: Create and manage Read Replicas
-subtitle: Learn how to create and and manage read replicas in Neon
+subtitle: Learn how to create and manage read replicas in Neon
 enableTableOfContents: true
 updatedOn: '2024-10-08T10:58:34.745Z'
 ---